BATS exchange withdraws IPO after stumbles

-NEW YORK In a breakdown that resembled a mini version of the 2010 "flash crash," a series of blunders hit the market debut of BATS Global Markets Exchange Inc on Friday, causing the company to take the extremely rare step of withdrawing its initial public offering of shares.
+NEW YORK, March 23 (Reuters) – In a breakdown that resembled a mini version of the 2010 "flash crash," a series of blunders hit the market debut of BATS Global Markets Exchange Inc BATS.Z on Friday, causing the company to take the extremely rare step of withdrawing its initial public offering of shares.

 The problems Friday morning caused BATS shares briefly to trade for less than a penny, confusing investors and potentially threatening the future of the fledgling exchange itself.